nextmv-io/community-apps/python-hexaly-knapsack/README.md

 ```
 <!-- markdownlint-enable MD013 -->

-You can also debug the application by running it in a Dev Container.
-This
+You can also debug the application by running it in a container by
-workspace recommends to install the Dev Container extension for VSCode.
-If you
-have the extension installed, you can open the workspace in a container by
 using the command `Dev Containers: Reopen in Container`.

 ## Next steps